 PageSpeed Insights, a tool that indicates how well a page performs on the Chrome UX Report and suggests performance optimizations

 As of November 14, 2018, it would seem that PageSpeed Insights now uses Lighthouse for its calculations.
-We recommend using Lighthouse, which is available in the Chrome developer tools, or at web.dev.
+We recommend using Lighthouse, available in the Chrome developer tools, or at web.dev.

 Page Speed will be a ranking factor with the Mobile-First Index